Accredited Employer Member-in-Training Pilot Program

 - Build a stronger MIT program:

-- As an accredited partner, you will be invited to the MIT Advisory Committee meetings to provide input on program improvements.
+- As an accredited partner, you will be invited to the MIT Advisory Committee meetings to provide input on program improvements, and

 - Access our dedicated support, guidance, and training on registration competencies.